What To Do With Your Million Dollar Idea

 - And buy it

-Then you haven’t really solved anyone’s problems, have you?
+And if they don’t, then you haven’t really solved anyone’s problems, have you?

 If you spend all your time and capital in research and development, then end up with a fantastic product you can’t sell, you’ve effectively wasted all those resources.